GovTechSG/seed-documentation/faqs/common-issues-while-enrolling-with-microsoft-endpoint-manager.md

 # Common issues while enrolling in to Microsoft Endpoint Manager

   <details>
   <summary>1.
-While onboarding to Microsoft Endpoint Manager, I get an error message, <em>"Could not download the identity profile from the Encrypted Profile Service.
-The credentials within the Device Enrolment profile may have expired."</em></summary>
+While onboarding to Microsoft Endpoint Manager, I get an error message, "Could not download the identity profile from the Encrypted Profile Service.
+The credentials within the Device Enrolment profile may have expired."</summary>

   One of the possible reasons could be that your device was earlier onboarded to Microsoft Endpoint Manager by a different user and was not offboarded properly during the pre-onboarding steps.

-  To confirm if that is the case, contact the [SEED team](mailto:gcc2.0_support@tech.gov.sg) with your device serial number.
+  To confirm if that is the case, raise a [Support Request](https://form.gov.sg/6099efa30d6a0a0012dff367).
+Before proceeding to raise the support request, refer to [Incident support request][raise-support-request] with your device serial number.

   The SEED team can verify if your device was previously enrolled to Microsoft Endpoint Manager under a different user.
 If this is confirmed, choose on the following to offboard it from Microsoft Endpoint Manager and then retry onboarding your device to SEED.

   - If you are a Windows user, refer to [SEED offboarding guide for Windows users][seed-offboarding-steps-for-windows].